Thermodynamic perfect fluid spheres admitting an orthogonal flat synchronization: Introduction

 The R-models with geodesic motion are the perfect fluid solutions whose metric line element is given by \cite{Krasinski-Plebanski}:

 where $d\tilde{\Omega}^2$ is a two-dimensional metric of constant curvature, and a prime represents partial derivative with respect to the coordinate $r$.

 The commonly considered LT models are the metrics of the form (\ref{metric-Y-E}) ({\em LT metrics}) with zero pressure and cosmological constant.
 Although very few explicit solutions with non-constant pressure are known, the perfect fluid general solution can be obtained by quadratures for the spatially flat case $E(r)=0$ \cite{Bona-Stela-a}.
+This result made it possible to construct "Swiss cheese" cosmological models with pressure \cite{Bona-Stela-c}.

 The procedure that we have developed in the above quoted papers to analyze the physical meaning of the perfect fluid solutions (see \cite{CFS-RSS, FM-Tmodels} for more details) could be applied to the full set of the perfect fluid solutions of the form (\ref{metric-Y-E}).
 In this case, the obtained constraints would be simply formal and of little practical interest.
 Nevertheless, when we apply our procedure to a family of explicit solutions, we can go further in our analysis of the physical meaning of the solutions.
 Therefore, we will limit ourselves here to studying the case in which explicit solutions are known, that is, when $E(r)=0$.